crwn-nrth-web/my-notes/content/Philosophy/Kim-on-justification-in-epistemology.md

 - "what conditions must a belief meet if we are justified in accepting it as true?"
 - "what beliefs are we justified in accepting?"

-Traditional epistemology honors distinctions between good and bad beliefs by insisting on the notion of justification, that no belief is a candidate for being knowledge unless it can be justified by some appropriate means (as directly supported by sensory experience, as supported by inference, or as supported by a priori considerations).
+Traditional epistemology honors distinctions between good and bad beliefs by insisting on the notion of [[justification]], that no belief is a candidate for being knowledge unless it can be justified by some appropriate means (as directly supported by sensory experience, as supported by inference, or as supported by a priori considerations).
 ##### The traditional tripartite analysis of knowledge
 The traditional tripartite analysis of knowledge gives the *necessary* and *sufficient* set of conditions[^1] that a person must meet in order to qualify as knowing something.